mimblewimble/grin/doc/intro.md

 using the scalar multiplication operation we can compute `k*H`, which is also a point on curve _C_.
 Given another integer _j_ we can also calculate `(k+j)*H`, which equals `k*H + j*H`.
-The addition and scalar multiplication operations on an elliptic curve maintain the distributivite property of addition and multiplication:
+The addition and scalar multiplication operations on an elliptic curve maintain the distributive property of addition and multiplication:

     (k+j)*H = k*H + j*H